 Immerse yourself into the world of Zombicide Black Plague and you’ll be rewarded.
 I really love the cat and mouse element that the necromancer brings to a game as well as the feeling of hacking down a crowd of zombies, with your friends cheering you on.

-Personally, the teamwork and interaction of your friends all pulling together for the sake of the mission makes ‘Black Plague’ what it is and I find it best as a co-op game (which, surprisingly, was a big hit with my non-gamer friends, male and female alike) even though you can solo it.
+Personally, the teamwork and interaction of your friends all pulling together for the sake of the mission make ‘Black Plague’ what it is and I find it best as a co-op game (which, surprisingly, was a big hit with my non-gamer friends, male and female alike) even though you can solo it.

-One of my friends was so pulled into the game that about halfway through a mission, and a bowl of Cheesits, she was possessed with a blood-lust, chopping at everything she could and I still chuckle at the memory of ‘Yelly Nelly takes down a runner with her trusty sword without busting a seam of her habit.’
-This from a girl who’s most exciting board game to date had been a particularly heady game of ‘Minions Monopoly’.
+One of my friends was so pulled into the game that about halfway through a mission, and a bowl of Cheesits, she was possessed with a blood-lust, chopping at everything she could and I still chuckle at the memory of ‘Yelly Nelly taking down a runner with her trusty sword without busting a seam of her habit.’
+This from a girl whose most exciting board game to date had been a particularly heady game of ‘Minions Monopoly’.